Your travel expert

 Military, Blue-headed and Chestnut-fronted Macaws, White-cheeked Tody-Flycatcher, Manu, Striated, Goeldi's, and White-lined Antbirds, Ihering's Antwren, Bamboo Antshrike, Large-headed and Dusky-tailed Flatbills, Flammulated Tody-Tyrant, Rufous-capped Nunlet, Brown-rumped and Dusky-cheeked Foliage-gleaners, Red-billed Scythebill, Dot-winged Antwren, Ornate Antwren, Rufous-breasted Piculet, Rufous-headed Woodpecker, Peruvian Recurvebill, Rusty-belted Tapaculo, Amazonian Antpitta, Red-necked Woodpecker, Striolated Puffbird, Scarlet-hooded Barbet, Fine-barred Piculet

-From Villa del Carmen we continue our descent to the small port village of Atalaya to board our canoe down the Madre de Dios River, leaving behind the green ridges of the eastern foothills to plunge deeper into the wet lowlands, where the first bird sightings will soon come.
-Careful scanning of the riverbank may reveal some new species: Sand-colored Nighthawk, Cormorant, the curious Orinoco Goose, Black-Hawk, the rare Sunbittern and perhaps some Capybaras, the world's largest rodent.
-With a bit of luck we should also be able to spot the majestic and iconic Razorbill Curassow, a species driven to near extinction in most of the Amazon, but still quite common here.
-Cocoi and Capped Herons, Tantalus, the enormous Jabiru, Roseate Spoonbill, Horned Screamer, Greater yellow-headed Vulture, Plumbeous kite, the graceful Swallow-tailed Kite, Crane Hawks, but also Black Caracara, Bat Falcons, Pied Plover, and many species of Terns, Macaws, Kingfishers, Cotingas, Cowbirds and Oropendolas are all encountered along this mythical river.
+From Villa del Carmen, we continue our descent to the small port village of Atalaya to board our canoe down the Madre de Dios River, leaving behind the green ridges of the eastern foothills to plunge deeper into the wet lowlands.
+Careful scanning of the riverbank may reveal some new species: Sand-colored Nighthawk, Neotropic Cormorant, the curious Orinoco Goose, Great Black-Hawk, the rare Sunbittern, and perhaps some Capybaras, the world's largest rodent.
+With some luck, we should also be able to spot the majestic and iconic Razor-billed Curassow, a species driven to near extinction in most of the Amazon but still quite common here.
+Cocoi and Capped Herons, Tantalus, the enormous Jabiru, Roseate Spoonbill, Horned Screamer, Greater yellow-headed Vulture, Plumbeous kite, the graceful Swallow-tailed Kite, Crane Hawks, Black Caracara, Bat Falcons, Pied Plover, and many species of Terns, Macaws, Kingfishers, Cotingas, Cowbirds and Oropendolas are all encountered along this mythical river.
 Finally, we arrive at the Manu Birding Lodge, where we settle into our cabins.

 Dinner and overnight stay in a superior lodge.